awsdocs/aws-codecommit-user-guide/doc_source/how-to-compare-commits.md

    You can show changes side by side \(**Split** view\) or inline \(**Unified** view\)\.
 You can also hide or show white space changes\.
 You can also add comments\.
 For more information, see [Comment on a Commit](how-to-commit-comment.md)\.
 **Note**
-If you are signed in as an IAM user, you can configure and save your preferences for viewing code and other console settings\.
+Your preferences for viewing code and other console settings are saved as browser cookies whenever you change them\.
 For more information, see [Working with User Preferences](user-preferences.md)\.
-![\[Changes shown in Split view, with white space changes visible\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commit-changes2c.png)
+![\[Changes shown in Unified view, with white space changes hidden\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commit-changes2c.png)
-![\[Adding a comment to a changed line in a commit.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commenting-savelinecomment.png)
+![\[Changes shown in Split view, with a comment on a line\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commenting-commenttab.png)
 **Note**
  Depending on line ending style, your code editor, and other factors, you might see entire lines added or deleted instead of specific changes in a line\.
 The level of detail matches what's returned in the git show or git diff commands\.

-![\[Changes shown in Split view, with white space changes visible\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commit-changes2b.png)

-1. To compare a commit to its parent from the **Commit Visualizer page**, choose a reference point on the graph, and then choose **View differences between this commit and its parent**\.
+1. To compare a commit to its parent, from the **Commit visualizer** tab, choose the abbreviated commit ID\.
+The commit details, including the changes between the commit and its parent, are displayed\.
-![\[The option to view differences between a commit and its parent in Commit Visualizer\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commit-changes-visualizer.png)

 ## Compare Any Two Commit Specifiers<a name="how-to-compare-commits-compare"></a>

 You can view the differences between any two commit specifiers in the AWS CodeCommit console\.
 Commit specifiers are references, such as branches, tags, and commit IDs\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. On the **Dashboard** page, from the list of repositories, choose the repository where you want to compare commits, branches, or tagged commits\.
+1. On the **Repositories** page, choose the repository where you want to compare commits, branches, or tagged commits\.

-1. In the navigation pane, choose **Compare**\.
+1. In the navigation pane, choose **Commits**, and then choose **Compare commits**\.
 ![\[Compare any two commit specifiers\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-compare-1.png)

-1. Use the **Choose** buttons to compare two commit specifiers\.
+1. Use the boxes to compare two commit specifiers\.
-   + To compare the tip of a branch, choose the branch name\.
+   + To compare the tip of a branch, choose the branch name from the list\.
 This selects the most recent commit from that branch for the comparison\.
-   + To compare a commit with a specific tag associated with it, choose the tag name\.
+   + To compare a commit with a specific tag associated with it, choose the tag name from the list, if any\.
 This selects the tagged commit for the comparison\.
-   + To compare a specific commit, paste the commit ID in the text box\.
+   + To compare a specific commit, enter or paste the commit ID in the box\.
 To get the full commit ID, choose **Commits** in the navigation bar, and copy the commit ID from the list\.
-On the **Compare** page, paste the full commit ID in the text box, and press **Enter**\.
-You can repeat this to copy and paste a second commit ID, if you want to compare two commit IDs\.
+On the **Compare commits** page, paste the full commit ID in the text box, and choose **Use commit ID**\.
 ![\[Compare branches, tags, or commit IDs\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-compare-2.png)

 1. After you have selected the specifiers, choose **Compare**\.
-![\[The comparison view between two commit specifiers\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-compare-3.png)
+![\[The comparison view between two branches\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-compare-branches.png)

    You can show differences side by side \(**Split** view\) or inline \(**Unified** view\)\.
 You can also hide or show white space changes\.

-1. To reverse the comparison, choose the Flip button \(![\[The flip button for changing the order of comparison.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-compare-flip.png)\), and then choose **Compare**\.

-1. To clear your comparison choices, choose **Clear**\.
+1. To clear your comparison choices, choose **Cancel**\.